How do I know what to do or in what order?

 Can I get help with my statistics?

-Will my supervisor read a draft of the project report and presentation?
+Will my supervisor read a draft of the project report and poster?

 Yes.
-You are expected to submit complete drafts of your report and presentation in order to obtain feedback.
+You are expected to submit complete drafts of your report and poster at the beginning of spring term.
 Extensive detailed feedback will be provided within 15 working days.
 You are then expected to schedule a 1-hour meeting with your supervisor to discuss any feedback.
-Further details on feedback can be found here Supervisory Expectations
+Further details on feedback can be found here: Supervisory Expectations

 Can I request an extension on my draft and final submissions?

 Extensions will only be granted under extenuating circumstances and requests must be submitted before the deadline.
-Details can be here here: Exceptional Circumstances
+Details can be found here: Exceptional Circumstances